SharonMomanyi/Customer_Churn_Project/README.md

 ## DATA UNDERSTANDING

-I will be working with a dataset from Kaggle(https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset/code).
+We will be working with a dataset from Kaggle(https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset/code).
 The data is contained in `Customer_Churn_Data.csv` and each record represents a customer, and the columns are the attributes of the customers, ranging from their phone number, state, number of customer service calls they have made, whether they have left or are still a customer, among other attributes.

 Here's a summary of the columns: